osiris-314/capturehandshake/README.md

 # !!!
 DISCLAIMER !!!

-This script if for educational purposes only, as this attach is illegal to perform without consent from the owner of the network you are trying to attack.
+This script is for educational purposes only, as this attach is illegal to perform without consent from the owner of the network you are trying to attack.
 Use it at your own risk.
 Only test networks that you have permision to test.